-It was a weary and relieved crowd that exited the shuttle at the Nar Shadaa spaceport.
+It was a weary and relieved crowd that exited the shuttle at the Nar Shaddaa spaceport.
 Talitha nearly stumbled out of the transport, her legs having been cramped up to her chin for the last goodness-knows how many hours.
-Pushing her way through the passengers she forced a way into some space, away from the flow of people making their way to the bright lights of Nar Shadaa’s streets.
+Pushing her way through the passengers she forced a way into some space, away from the flow of people making their way to the bright lights of Nar Shaddaa’s streets.

 “Oh there you are Talitha, I thought we’d never get to talk!”, chimed the tired but more animated voice of her Master.

 “And you sound more yourself.
 Now will you tell me what’s going on?”, the Twi’lek demanded.

 “No. But before you protest more about that, I will tell you that I will reveal it all within the hour.
 First though, we need to find a certain docking bay number.”

 Talitha’s mouth snapped shut, her brow becoming furrowed again.

 “I’m just not used to secrets.
 At least not from you.”, she muttered.

 “Remember that lesson on deception, Talitha?”
 Restita questioned.